lumoslabs/broadside/README.md

 # Broadside [![Build Status](https://travis-ci.org/lumoslabs/broadside.svg?branch=master)](https://travis-ci.org/lumoslabs/broadside)

-A command-line tool for deploying applications on AWS EC2 Container Service (ECS)
+A [GLI](https://github.com/davetron5000/gli) based command-line tool for deploying applications on AWS EC2 Container Service (ECS)

 ## Overview
 Amazon ECS presents a low barrier to entry for production-level docker applications.
 Combined with ECS's built-in blue-green deployment, Elastic Load Balancers, Autoscale Groups, and CloudWatch, one can set up a robust cluster that can scale to serve any number of applications in a short amount of time.
 Broadside seeks to leverage these benefits and improve the deployment process for developers.